 What treatments are available for children?

 Moisturisers and emollients are vital in the treatment of psoriasis - they will help soothe, smooth and hydrate your child’s skin in order to keep it in good condition and help the active treatment creams and ointments work more effectively.
 There are lots of emollients and moisturisers to choose, from oils to put in the bath, to creams, lotions and ointments to put directly onto the skin.
 For some children, moisturisers and emollients are all they will require to manage their psoriasis.
-Other more active creams and ointments include coal tar based applications, vitamin D analogues, topical steroid treatments and dithranol.
+Other more active creams and ointments include coal tar based applications, vitamin D analogues and topical steroid treatments.

 If your child’s psoriasis becomes more severe, they may be referred to a dermatologist.
 Dermatologists are able to offer other stronger forms of treatment such as ultraviolet light (UV) therapy, tablets, or injections for very severe psoriasis.
-Three biologic treatments (injections) have recently been recommended by the National Institute for Health and Care Excellence (NICE) to treat children with severe psoriasis for whom other treatments have not worked.
-Adalimumab can be used in children over the age of four, Etanercept in children over the age of eight, and Stelara (Ustekinumab) in children over the age of 12.
+Four biologic treatments (injections) have been recommended by the National Institute for Health and Care Excellence (NICE) to treat children with severe psoriasis for whom other treatments have not worked.
+Adalimumab (also referred to by the brand names Humira and Amgevita) can be used in children over the age of four, Secukinumab (referred to by the brand name Cosentyx) can be used in children over the age of six, Etanercept (also referred to by the brand names Enbrel and Benepali), in children over the age of eight, and Ustekinumab (also referred to by the brand name Stelara) in children over the age of twelve.
 The Psoriasis Association can provide more in-depth information on these biologics, if required.

 If your child is taking a psoriasis treatment that suppresses the immune system (some of the tablet and injection treatments), not all vaccinations will be suitable.
 You should make sure to discuss this with your child’s Dermatologist, and inform school and travel nurses of their condition and treatment before any vaccinations are given.